kdburin/Data-Science-Project/README.md

 County shapefiles needed to reproduce the report:

-Download the folder from this repository, or download it directly from the link below.
+Download it directly from the link below.

 Year: 2015
 Layer type: Counties (or equivalent)